graphpql/graphpinator-upload/README.md

 1. Implement `FileProvider`

-`FileProvider` is a service which extracts files from multipart request by their key.
-Each HTTP framework provides it's own implementation and `FileProvider` serves as an adapter.
-Framework specific implementations can be found in Graphpinator packages for according framework, eg `infinityloop-dev/graphpinator-nette` contains `FileProvider` implementaion for Nette's HTTP abstraction.
+`FileProvider` is a service that extracts files from a multipart request by their key.
+Each HTTP framework provides its own implementation and `FileProvider` serves as an adapter.
+Framework specific implementations can be found in Graphpinator packages for according framework, eg `infinityloop-dev/graphpinator-nette` contains `FileProvider` implementation for Nette's HTTP abstraction.

 2. Register `UploadModule` as GraPHPinator module: